How do I apply?

 What are my career prospects on completion?

 The course is designed to help you achieve a career in medical biotechnology R&D project and general business management.
 You will leave the MSc with a broad, interdisciplinary knowledge base, the skills to understand technical and business issues with the ability to analyse and resolve problems.
 You will have knowledge of the underpinning science and process technologies, together with business acumen.
+Have a look at our student profiles for more information.

 The University has an excellent careers service.
 For more information please go to www.warwick.ac.uk/careers